 Here are six reasons we can finally feel hopeful about the job market.

 4. Consumers are feeling the thaw.
 “Consumers are coming back – they’re spending,” Ben Bernanke told members of Congress earlier in the week.
 While it’s the Fed chairman’s job to be optimistic, there is growing evidence that he’s right.
 Consumer confidence reached a three-year high in February, according to the Conference Board, indicating that Americans are feeling better about their own prospects.
 Retail sales jumped in February as stores, including Saks, Macy’s and Nordstrom’s, reported stronger-than-expected results, according to the Thomson Reuters Retail Composite Index.
 As consumers’ mood continues to improve, they’ll start making the big purchases they delayed during more uncertain times, says Moody’s Faucher.
-Thirteen percent of people say they plan to buy a car in the next six months, up from 5 percent earlier in the year, he says, the highest level in years.
+The percentage of people who say they plan to buy a car in the next six months, is 13 percent up from five percent earlier in the year, he says, the highest level in years.

 5. There’s strength in the numbers.
 The unemployment rate may tick up in coming months, but the underlying news is still good.
 As hope begins to creep back into the job market, discouraged workers who had given up on job hunting will come back into the job market.
 The BLS doesn’t count people who aren’t actively looking for work in the past four weeks as unemployed, so when discouraged workers dust off their resumes, the unemployment rate can edge up.
 We’re also likely to see workers who settled for part-time work landing full-time jobs, although that number held steady at 2.7 million workers in February.
 But while the overall unemployment number might not budge, these developments are good news for households and likely to encourage consumer spending.